Unit4/OpenID-Connect-Authenticator/README.md

 ### Limitations

 * JWT Token signature is not verified.
-TLS required.
+HTTPS is required.

 ### Google setup